Angzz/gluon-cv/README.md

 # Feature Pyramid Network for Object Detection
 Paper Link : https://arxiv.org/pdf/1612.03144.pdf

-This repo is an unofficial implementation of FPN in a [gluon-cv](https://github.com/dmlc/gluon-cv) style
+This repo is an unofficial implementation of FPN in a [gluon-cv](https://github.com/dmlc/gluon-cv) style, please refer to the official tutorials for more information.

+# Usage

 # Results
 ### VOC07